Thursday 3rd March

 In 1977, Jimmy Blue introduced Gordon to Andy Stewart.
 This led to a whole host of engagements - and the first was an eight - week tour of Canada and America .
 For the next ten years Gordon was involved in theatre shows almost every week.

 Other famous names that Gordon has worked with include Moira Anderson, Kenneth McKellar, Dana, Lulu and George Himilton 1V.
 His biggest influence has been the late great Will Starr.

 Gordon's first radio broadcast was in the 1970's – it was a series for the BBC produced by Ben Lyons.
 He has broadcast many times since then - on BBC Radio, Radio Forth and Radio Clyde.
 Television work includes The Jim McLeod Show, Andy's Party and Northern Nights (all for Grampian), Thingummyjig (STV) and several Hogmanay shows for all three Scottish Stations.

 He is always in demand as a tutor of the accordion which includes being a lecturer in traditional music at Perth College for four years.

 For several years Gordon has appeared in the World Famous Jamie's Scottish Evening in Edinburgh from April to October.
-He also keeps busy tuning and repairing accordions in his spare time.
+He also keeps busy with the restoration & repair of used accordions and melodeons

 On Sunday 29th of June 2008 Gordon was made the Guest of Honour of the (NAAFC) at their Celebrity Luncheon in Perth and is now included in a list of names that goes back to the first recipient, Sir Jimmy Shand.